UPS® Shipping: Managing Customer Expectations

 While it may take a while for your business to be reimbursed for the damaged shipment, send out a replacement to the customer right away.
 You may even consider throwing in something extra to make up for the delay.
 To ensure you are reimbursed for the full value of your shipments — and reimbursed quickly — you may want to invest in shipping insurance.

-As the nation’s largest non-retail Authorized Reseller of UPS shipping services, Unishippers provides expert shipping advice — as well as the best bang for your buck on UPS shipping rates — to SMBs like yours.
+As part of the nation’s largest non-retail Authorized Reseller of UPS shipping services, Unishippers provides expert shipping advice — as well as the best bang for your buck on UPS shipping rates — to SMBs like yours.
 We’ll help get your shipping logistics in tip-top shape so you can keep your customers happy and coming back for more.

 Ready to optimize your small package shipping strategy?
 Get started today with a free UPS shipping quote.